Introduction to Python Porgramming

 - Download from code.visualstudio.com.

-- Install the Python Extension inside VS Code.
+- Install the Python Extension (by Microsoft) inside VS Code.

 - Save your file with a